 - Continue by whisking in the sugar until well incorporated.
 Whisk in the baking powder and yeast, then the cinnamon.

-- Gradually whisk in the flour just until well incorporated.
+- Gradually whisk in the flour just until well incorporated and batter becomes thick.
 Make sure there are no lumps at the bottom of bowl.

-- Preheat oven to 400 degrees F. When ready, divide the batter into prepared paper cups or greased pan.
+- When ready, divide the batter into prepared paper cups or greased pan.
 Bake for 20 to 25 minutes or until a toothpick comes out clean from the center and mantecadas are golden brown.
 Remove from oven and let cool.